 By the way, you read that second-to last sentence right.
 Yes, I said that: original.
 Split is one of the most original and unique films I have seen in the last few years.

 The acting is phenomenal.
 Well, at least from the two leads, James McAvoy and Anya Taylor-Joy.
 Oh, and the psychiatrist was pretty good too.
 The chick playing the other white chick relied a little too much on using her arms to act instead of her face or the rest of her body.
 James McAvoy’s performance is amazing.
 Any other less-talented actor would have either been too bland or too over-the-top, and McAvoy finds the perfect balance.
 Moreover, he was not just playing one character, but multiple characters.
 We do not get to see all of McAvoy’s soon-to-be-twenty-four personas, but McAvoy taking on the ones we do see and actually making them as convincing as he does is brave as hell and truly showcases his talent.
 I love seeing him transition from OCD clean freak Dennis to prim, proper Patricia, to playful, immature Hedwig, to the flamboyant Barry who has a taste for fashion, to historian Orwell, to diabetic Jade, and, ultimately, to the ungodly terrifying Beast.
+I love seeing him give each of his onscreen personas their own foibles and mannerisms, and make each one feel lile its own character.
 Keep in mind that his talents were highly misused in 2015’s travesty Victor Frankenstein, leaving McAvoy to give a miserable performance.
 But Split redeems him and then some, and he is easily the best part of Split.
 But Anya Taylor-Joy is a close second.
 I was throughly blown away by her Oscar-worthy performance as Thomasin in The VVitch, considered her to be the saving grace of Morgan, and she is just as amazing here.
 Admittedly, this comes with some bias, as I have a major crush on her.
 I also love how her character actually is given a backstory to provide a reason for her survival instincts.
 Look to Anya Taylor-Joy in Split, feminists.
 This is another girl you should strive to be like.
 Taylor-Joy and McAvoy act as, essentially, foils to each other.
 Taylor-Joy is subtle and still, while McAvoy is showy, showoffy, and somewhat hammy, and they balance each other perfectly.

 The camerawork is fantastic.
 It’s only fitting that Night hired the cameraman from It Follows, another one of the best-shot horror films of the past decade.
 Much like in It Follows, the camerawork in Split contained many shots with a slow, steady, creeping zoom-in that really helped to escalate the tension.
 But, of course, Night’s isms are still there.
 He has a directing style all his own.
 He knows how to frame shots.
 He knows how to light shots.
 He knows how to color shots.
 He knows how to edit shots well.
 And for him to collaborate with the cameraman from It Follows is a recipe for a visual feast.
 Seriously, this one of Night’s best-shot films.
 The obvious, loving tributes to Hitchcock are there in abundance, and fit perfectly with the flow of the film.